sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

   min.cells.feature = 3,
   min.cells.group = 3,
   pseudocount.use = 1,
-  return.thresh = 0.01,
+  return.thresh = 0.01 )
-)

 ```

 There are multiple cutoffs for including genes, filtering output etc that you can tweak.
-For instance only testing up-regulated genes may speed up the test.
+For instance only testing up-regulated genes may speed up the test:

-* Only test upregulated genes with `onl.pos = TRUE`
+* Only test up-regulated genes with `onl.pos = TRUE`
 * Minimum number of cells a gene is expressed in `min.cells.feature`
 * Minimum number of cells of a cluster a gene is expressed in `min.cells.group`
 * Only test genes with `min.pct` expression in a cluster